 FREE YOURSELF FROM FORCED ARBITRATION

 Forced arbitration, also referred to as mandatory arbitration is an alternative form of binding dispute resolution used to resolve legal disputes out of the courts.
-Arbitration is œforced when your employer requires you to sign away your right to go to court at the start of employment and before any legal dispute has arisen.
+Arbitration is forced when your employer requires you to sign away your right to go to court at the start of employment and before any legal dispute has arisen.
 Many forced arbitration agreements also ban groups of employees from coming together to file class action lawsuits.
-These forced arbitration provisions can find their way into employment offer letters, employment agreements, employee handbooks and even emails where the employee is instructed to electronically accept.
-Mostly, this occurs at the hiring stage, but there are times when arbitration agreements are presented in any of these forms after hiring and during the course of your employment and as a condition for continued employment, i.e. œforced.
+These forced arbitration provisions can find their way into employment offer letters, employment agreements, employee handbooks, and even emails which the employee is instructed to electronically accept.
+Mostly, this occurs at the hiring stage, but there are times when arbitration agreements are presented in any of these forms after hiring and during your employment and as a condition for continued employment, i.e. forced.

 ARBITRATION FAVORS EMPLOYERS NOT EMPLOYEES